bitbubbler/yet-another-dcs-server/readme.md

 - clone this repo
 - install deps with `npm install`
 - create generated code with `npm run codegen`
-- start the server with a grpc address `npm start -- grpcAddress=`
+- start the server with a grpc address `npm start -- --address "localhost:50051"`

 **vscode extensions you should have:**